 The denominator (GDP)

-- For the denominator, the GDP figures used for this Report are the most recently available at the end of September 2013.
-By that time, the 2011 and 2012 GDP figures were available for all OECD countries.
+- For the denominator, the GDP figures used for this Report are the most recently available on 3 October 2014.
+By that time, the 2012 and 2013 GDP figures were available for all OECD countries.

 - Using these GDP figures ensures a maximum of consistency and international comparability for the reported tax to GDP ratios.